agrommek/ByteMessage/README.md

             /* add data members here */
     };

 This is strictly optional, the generated code will be the same whether you add this line or not.
 It is just a friendly reminder that the default assignment operator will do "the right thing": It will first call the assignment operator of the base class (i.e. `ByteMessage<MESSAGE_TYPE, MESSAGE_SIZE>`) which is explicitly defined and does absolutely nothing.
-Then it will call the assignemnt operators for all contained data members.
+Then it will call the assignment operators for all contained data members.
 As `ByteMessageField`, `ByteMessageChecksum` and `ByteMessageFieldBlob` all have working assignment operators, this will suffice.

 ## Examples